Road Rash II: Development and release

 The artificial intelligence of the opponent racers was improved to be less predictable and more individualistic; certain racers would be more focused on the road than on the human racer, while others would be more aggressive.
 The motor officers were also enhanced with the ability to take damage and fight back against the player, after previously being immune to player attacks and restricted to bumping against racers in the first game; Koch claimed that "Road Rash II was the first game in which you could beat, and get beaten, by a cop".
 Controversy surrounded this feature due to the recent beating of Rodney King, which made the development team uncertain on its incorporation.
 Some potential new features that were omitted due to hardware limitations include weather conditions and a Harley-Davidson-style bike.
 The game's audio was created by Rob Hubbard, Don Veca and Tony Berkeley.
 The game's character banter and instruction booklet were written by Jamie Poolos.
 The yellow Yamaha FZR1000 featured on the cover was Breen's own bike, and would later be featured in the full-motion videos of the 32-bit versions of Road Rash.Road Rash II was released in North America and Europe in December 1992.
 Versions for the Master System and Game Gear were announced in December 1994, but were not released.
 The Game Boy Color version was developed by 3d6 Games, with graphics created by Stoo Cambridge.
 This version is simply titled Road Rash despite being a conversion of the second title.
-The game was announced in October 2000, released in December, and features Game Link support.
+The game was released in North America on November 8, 2000, and in the United Kingdom on December 15, 2000, and features Game Link support.
 The Genesis version of Road Rash II, along with the original Road Rash and Road Rash 3, was included in the PlayStation Portable compilation title EA Replay in 2006.
 Road Rash II was one of the titles for inclusion on the Sega Genesis Mini console, which was released on September 19, 2019.